-It is incredibly important for all organizations to have a dedicated landing page for each event, campaign, or program.
-Not only is it a resource for the public to find out information about your event, but it also ensures consistency accross your campaign.
+It is important for organizations to have a dedicated landing page for each event, campaign, or program.
+A landing page serves as a resource for the public to find information, and it ensures consistency accross your campaign.

 1. Fast Load Time

 You may have written an amazing email with a link to your landing page but, if the page loads slowly, odds are the recipient will navigate away from your site in a matter of seconds.